 In summation, this is not an album I feel so strongly against that I'll curse it to the end of my existence.
 Of the many thousands of metal recordings I've experienced through my years, there are a good number I find more irritating and outright offensive.
 But at best, the songwriting is weak and misguided, a textbook case of what NOT to do when your band is an established cult favorite, regardless of how much you're seeking acceptance after a perceived slump in momentum.
 What were they thinking?
 That their underground audience was going to somehow forget who they were, or what they represented for extreme metal?
 That somehow the larger glam audience was going to accept their dirty, heavier riffing and herniated toad eroticism in lieu of "Talk Dirty to Me", "Smokin' in the Boys Room" or "Living on a Prayer"?
 It boggles the mind, but more regrettably, it's a tragedy that some decent riffs were thrown to the wolves, sentenced to drown, down with the rest of the ship.
 I wish I had more to say in its favor, as I don't hate it down to the guts like so many others, but there's just no happy ending for Cold Lake, and there never will be.

 Celtic Frost never betrayed me.
-For one, I was born two years late to even be alive at very instant this was released.
-However, while the band’s fanbase was indeed pissed off (for the most part), it wouldn’t be another seventeen or so years before I even checked out Celtic Frost for myself.
+For one, I was born two years late to even be alive at the very instant this was released.
+However, while the band’s fanbase was indeed pissed off (for the most part), it would be another seventeen or so years before I even checked out Celtic Frost for myself.
 I didn’t really care much for them, considering that I latched onto my second wave black metal tighter than a baby and some candy.
 A little while later, sure, I checked them out again, but it was Vanity / Nemesis that won me over with its nasty riffs and bitter attitude.
 The vocals were one thing, and I never considered Tom G. that good of a vocalist – he’s like Mustaine (his vocals only work for his own band).
 However, I will admit that I knew about Cold Lake and its notoriety and was curiously lured into it more than the famous material that legitimizes the band…

 … and Cold Lake is indeed catchy.
 “Cherry Orchards” was my introduction, and for everything negative that I will say about this in a few moments, I will say that it is pretty addicting.
 The rest of the album doesn’t nearly hold up to the same infectious-levels of this one song because they’re all disjointed.
 However, this one “hit” - the incredibly simplistic riff, the hollow drumming, the lifeless persona, and the laidback vibe - all make for one easy song to be interrupted by.
 Once again, the whole album doesn’t exactly have this taste to it, but this one song always brings me back to laugh at and cherish in my own special way.